-- Tra Vinh WU vocational training centre is a IMPP subcontractor for job training.
+- Tra Vinh Women's Union vocational training centre is a IMPP subcontractor for job training.
 The project funding criteria requires that 30 per cent of trainees shall be from poor households and that jobs shall be ensured for 70 per cent of graduates.
-The first condition was tackled with ease by mobilizing commune WUs to recruit trainees.
+The first condition was tackled with ease by mobilizing commune Women's Unions to recruit trainees.
 However, the second condition involves engaging a private business that will see the benefits.
 Often, private businesses expect some initial support from the centre in form of fees for their trainers and materials, other training supplies and scholarships for trainees.
 And they only find it worthwhile to engage if a considerable number of skilled workers is available.
-The WU network was mobilized to approach any enterprise that was in need of workers.
-This took months but they eventually found a garment enterprise in Ho Chi Minh City interested in joint training. - IMPP approved the WU proposal and provided scholarships of VND750,000 (US\$37) per trainee for three months.
-The enterprise sent its head coach for training and the WU training centre organized the classes.
+The Women's Union network was mobilized to approach any enterprise that was in need of workers.
+This took months but they eventually found a garment enterprise in Ho Chi Minh City interested in joint training. - IMPP approved the Women's Union proposal and provided scholarships of VND750,000 (US\$37) per trainee for three months.
+The enterprise sent its head coach for training and the Women's Union training centre organized the classes.
 The partnership was so successful that, after several courses, the private partner not only recruited all the graduates but also established a workshop in Tra Vinh and created 75 work places.
-The majority of these workers were young women. - Now, the WU training centre has equipped a mobile team to provide training in rural communes.
+The majority of these workers were young women. - Now, the Women's Union training centre has equipped a mobile team to provide training in rural communes.
 It has also found a number of outsourcing opportunities for the students. - 113.
 Efforts to promote market-based local development planning also facilitated the country's transition from a traditional food production-focused rural economy into a more vibrant and diversified market economy linked to broader national and international market opportunities.
 The approach of IMPP (2007-2012) is to promote commune-level market opportunities likely to be integrated into the five-year SEDP process, and it has demonstrated considerable effectiveness in enhancing market-oriented production and improving market awareness.
-By 2010, all the 30 project communes in Tra Vinh Province had developed commune market opportunity plans that included at least three priority value chains and two cross-cutting issues, and some 272 village awareness seminars on market-based approaches had been conducted.
+By 2010, all the 30 project communes in Tra Vinh Province had developed commune market opportunity plans that included at least three priority value chains and two crosscutting issues, and some 272 village awareness seminars on market-based approaches had been conducted.

-- 114. Projects approved since 2007.
+114. Projects approved since 2007.
 More recent projects funded by IFAD attempt to go beyond crop diversification and the production of high-value crops.
 They now seek to move producers up the value chain and to generate local employment opportunities through providing marketing services, promoting links with traders and exporters, contracting with large companies, and supporting the development of rural enterprises.
 This approach has been mainstreamed in the country programme since 2007.
 Since then, projects such as DBRP (2008-2014), implemented in Ben Tre and Cao Bang Provinces, have piloted the approaches of market-oriented local development planning, value chain development for selected products with good market potential, rural microenterprise development, employment of trained and skilled workers, and partnership with the private sector in investing in rural areas.
 Box 4 gives an example of the potential impact of product diversification, which calls for moving to more sophisticated demonstration models in need of greater up-front investments (and risk-taking), and the forging of partnerships with private processors and traders representing the market for such activities.
-Another important feature of the most recent projects is the inclusion of vocational training programmes for rural youth, including programmes of up to two years at a provincial institute in topics such as forestry, agricultural machinery repair and maintenance, and animal health. - 115.
-With a view to creating sustainable business links between small farmers and external markets, the more recent projects adopt a value chain approach, i.e. selecting a few products with high potential for domestic and external markets, and concentrating investments in infrastructure, rural credit, productivity enhancement and capacity-building.
-Each project component is designed to contribute to improved market access for the poor and to the development of value chains.
-In Ben Tre Province, DBRP selected three value chains coconut, cocoa and safe fruits (see paragraph 86) and focused on addressing issues regarding farm production, agro-processing and marketing, and providing technical and business training.
-For example, the programme formed a coconut association, the membership of which comprised farmers, traders and exporters, for boosting coconut production and sales.
+Another important feature of the most recent projects is the inclusion of vocational training programmes for rural youth, including programmes of up to two years at a provincial institute in topics such as forestry, agricultural machinery repair and maintenance, and animal health.